 This, in my opinion, demonstrates the need and urgency for attack yet again.
 Attack, yes.
 But not blind attack.
 Not desperate, illogical attack.
 Projectual, revolutionary attack, with eyes wide open in order to understand and to act.
 For example, the situations where capital exists, and is being realised in time and space, are not all the same.
 There are some contexts in which insurrection is more advanced than others, yet there is still a great possibility for mass struggles to take place internationally.
-It is still possible to intervene in intermediate struggles, that is, in struggles that are circumscribed, even locally, with precise objectives that are born from some specific problem.
-These should not be considered to be of secondary importance.
-Such kinds of struggle also disturb Capitalism's universal project, and our intervention in them could be considered an element of resistance, putting a brake on the fragmentation of the class structure.
-I know that many comrades well-known anarchists fell prey to when the first world war broke out.
+It is still possible to intervene in intermediate struggles, that is, in struggles that are circumscribed, even locally, with precise objectives that are born to treat two things that are radically different in the same way.
+The old revolutionary dream, let us say of Spanish anarchosyndicalism, was that of attacking and defeating power so that the working class could take over the instruments of production and use them in the future society in a way that was more just and free.
+Now it would be impossible to make a fairer and more free use of these new technologies, because they do not stand passively before us like the old technologies of yesterday, but are dynamic.
+They move, penetrate deep inside us, have already penetrated us.
+If we do not hurry to attack, we will no longer be able to understand what we need in order to do so, and rather than us taking the technologies over, it will be the technologies that take us over.
+It will not be a case of social revolution but of the technological revolution of capital.
+This is why a revolutionary use of these new technologies is impossible.
+The misconception is similar to the old one concerning the possible revolutionary use of war, which many well-known anarchists fell prev to when the first world war broke out.
 A revolutionary use of war is impossible, because war is always an instrument of death.
 A revolutionary use of the new technologies is impossible, because the new technologies will always be instruments of death.
 So all that is left to do is to destroy them - to attack, now, not in the future, not when the project has been completed, not when those who are deceiving themselves stop doing so, but sabotage now, attack now.
 This is the conclusion we have reached.
 It is at the moment of the destructive attack that one clarifies what we said to begin with.
 It is at this point that theory conjoins with practice, and the analysis of post-industrial capitalism becomes an instrument with which to attack capitalism.
-It becomes an instrument for insurrectionalist and revolutionary anarchism in order to direct one's attention to what - the men and the things makes this project of restructuring of Capitalism possible, and whose responsibilities are clear.
+It becomes an instrument for insurrectionalist and revolutionary anarchism in order to direct one's attention to what - the men and the things